openearth/glofrim/README.md

  - CaMa-Flood: a BMI'ed version of CaMa-Flood (v3.6.2) is available upon request

 ## Content of package
- - glofrim-py: python package containing the functions required to execute the various coupling models
+ - glofrim: python package containing the functions required to execute the various coupling models
- - pcrglobwb-bmi_v203: BMI-compatible PCR-GLOBWB model supporting application at 30 arcmin resolution
- - glofrim.ini: example ini-file where the models as well as the exchanged fluxes/paths are specified
+ - scripts: convienence scripts and examples to run GLOFRIM

 ## Setting up GLOFRIM
 We recommend you setup GLOFRIM within its own python environment.
 You can do so using [conda environments](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) with the provided envrionment.yml file in the glofrim-py folder.
 This should also install the required python BMI-wrapper for you.